 ‘Regular’ campsites do sometimes also have glamping option.
 Again, take a look at campsite details on the Croatian Camping Union website.

 Farmstays or ‘agrotourism/agritourism’

 Popular in other southern European countries too, agrotourism offers you the chance to stay on a (working) farm in inland Croatia.
-In almost all cases, your accommodation is separate to where your hosts live on the same site.
+In almost all cases, your accommodation is separate from where your hosts live on the same site.
 You will be able to interact with them and learn more about the farm, its produce and its animals.

-The Ruralna website offers detailed listings of some of the farmstays in Croatia that welcome guests.
+The Ruralna website offers detailed listings of some of the farm stays in Croatia that welcome guests.

 ‘Robinson Crusoe’ Tourism

 Not quite as dramatic as the actual book (this type of holiday isn’t about spending decades trapped on a truly deserted island), you will be left to your own devices in a house on a small island.
 These houses are often without the usual type of electricity or water connections (but do normally have solar panels and rainwater tanks) so tend to be more basic and traditionally styled than other types of accommodation.
 But that is, of course, the point!

 These types of secluded houses are often found in the islands of North Dalmatia, although can also be found on other Croatia islands.
 Check out some options for this type of quirky accommodation in Croatia with Tourist Agency Lori; they can offer these types of houses in the Kornati islands region of North Dalmatia.

 Other types of unusual places to stay in Croatia

 How about staying in a mini fairytale castle near the Krka National Park?
 Officially labelled as a tent, this place sleeps 4.